BDC Hamburger Icon

 5. Inspire and reward your employees.

 Tackling daily tasks is more exciting when there are physical benefits in addition to a regular paycheck.
 Employees are likely to accomplish much more and put their hearts into their work when they have control over the extras they receive.
-They may also be more amenable to working cooperatively with management, but take care to ensure managers aren’t using the promise of rewards to manipulate staffers or even punish those who may be struggling.
+They may also be more amenable to working cooperatively with management.
+If your company tries this, take care to ensure managers aren’t using the promise of rewards to manipulate staffers or even punish those who may be struggling.
 [Read related article: Creative Perks for Improved Morale]

 You don’t want your employees to dread coming to work every day — whether in person or virtually — because of their supervisors.
 Use these strategies to improve relations between managers and employees and make your workplace a friendlier, more productive environment for everyone.

-Skye Schooley and Amy Blackburn contributed to the writing in this article.
+Skye Schooley and Amy Blackburn contributed to this article.

 Sammi Caramela has always loved words.
 When she isn't writing for business.com and Business News Daily, she's writing (and furiously editing) her first novel, reading a YA book with a third cup of coffee, or attending local pop-punk concerts.
 She is also the content manager for Lightning Media Partners.
 Check out her short stories in "Night Light: Haunted Tales of Terror," which is sold on Amazon.